sneshev/fract-ol_42/README.md

 ## WHAT IS A FRACTAL?
-In mathematics, a fractal is a geometric shape containing detailed structure at arb... basically crazy math shi creating crazy visual shi
+In mathematics, a fractal is a geometric shape containing detailed structure at arb... basically crazy math shi creating crazy visual shi.
+Read some [wikipedia](https://en.wikipedia.org/wiki/Fractal) or something

 ![bl](assets/bl1.png)